Under Public Health Orders, you must have a COVID-19 Safety Plan for how your business will keep your clients, patrons and workers safe.

 Checklist of matters to be addressed in your COVID-19 Safety Plan

-- Exclude service providers, staff, patrons and clients who are unwell from the premises.
+Exclude staff and patrons who are unwell from the premises.

-- Ensure service providers and staff are aware of leave entitlements and the need to self-isolate if sick.
+Ensure staff are aware of their leave entitlements and the need to self-isolate if sick.

-- Display conditions of entry (website, social media, premise entry).
+Display conditions of entry (website, social media, salon entry).

 - Ensure COVID-19 Safety Plans are in place, where relevant, for:

-- Capacity must not exceed one person per 4 square metres of space (excluding service providers and staff).
+- Capacity must not exceed one customer per 4 square metres (excluding staff).

 - Assign lockers to patrons to avoid overcrowding and ensure social distancing measures are followed in changerooms.
-Lockers and locker keys should be wiped down and cleaned between clients.
+Lockers and locker keys should be wiped down and cleaned between patrons.

 - Consider strategies to decrease risk of transmission, such as recommending patrons avoid face-to-face contact.
 Continue to provide condoms and water based lubricant in areas where used.

-- Where possible, ensure service providers and staff maintain 1.5 metres physical distancing at all times including at meal breaks and in any offices or meeting rooms.
+- Where possible, ensure venue staff maintain 1.5 metres physical distancing at all times, including at meal breaks and in any office or meeting rooms.

 - Review regular deliveries and request contactless delivery/invoicing where practical.